 Several bridges along this stretch also were modified to accommodate the Managed Lanes.
 The Pomerado Bridge, which reopened for public use in January 2007, was demolished and completely rebuilt in just nine months.
-The new and improved bridge features four lanes; a pedestrian and bicycle path; a signalized intersection at the west end; upgraded seismic standards; and aesthetic improvements to coordinate with other construction in progress on I-15.
+The new and improved bridge features four lanes; a pedestrian and bike path; a signalized intersection at the west end; upgraded seismic standards; and aesthetic improvements to coordinate with other construction in progress on I-15.

 The innovative Express Lanes provides vanpools, carpools, buses, and FasTrak® customers with a smoother trip along the booming corridor; and also relieves demand on the general purpose lanes.

 Residents are invited to monitor progress on I-15 with the TransNet Dashboard, an interactive, online reporting tool that displays how TransNet dollars are being spent.
-The Dashboard is a key element of KeepSanDiegoMoving.com — the region’s window to in-depth project descriptions, construction schedules, public meeting notices, maps, news releases, and other information.
+The dashboard is a key element of KeepSanDiegoMoving.com — the region’s window to in-depth project descriptions, construction schedules, public meeting notices, maps, news releases, and other information.

-Additional information also is available at www.511sd.com/fastrak.
+Additional information also is available at 511sd.com/fastrak.